evanzhong/safety-maps/README.md

 * Node Package Manager (NPM): v16.14.5
 * Docker v19.03.9
 * Docker-compose v1.25.5
+Note: the above versions have been tested by us to work.
+However, our project will likely work on similar versions as well.

 ### Running the Server
 To run our server, first navigate into the server directory.